jkterry1/MCMES/README.md

 1. Run a hyperparameter sweep for a reinforcement learning algorithm.
 2. Select top `n` best sets of hyperparameters.
 3. Train `m` policies using the reinforcement learning algorithm for each set of hyperparameters.
-4. Observe behaviours that emerge from all `n`x`m` trained policies.
+4. Observe behaviours that emerge from all `n`x`m` trained policies by rendering out an episode from all the policies.

 ## Using This Repository